Falling for the Garden

 There is much to do in the late season garden.

-TIPS FROM THE EXPERT “Anyone trying to achieve a drought-tolerant garden must plan ahead,” says Dan Dufficy, owner and founder of CNL Native Plant Nursery in Tam Junction, who highly recommends planting California natives in the fall.
+TIPS FROM THE EXPERT: “Anyone trying to achieve a drought-tolerant garden must plan,” says Dan Dufficy, owner and founder of CNL Native Plant Nursery in Tam Junction, who highly recommends planting California natives in the fall.
 “As the rain sets in, roots push and acclimate to hard, unforgiving local clay soil.”
 He also suggests, “Native seeds, however, should not be scattered in the fall.
-Instead wait until the warmth of early spring for better success.”
+Instead, wait until the warmth of early spring for better success.”

 WHY OH WHY

-One reason to stay active in the garden is that the soil is still warm and seed germination happens best in warm temperatures.
-Plants get the luxury of growing slow and strong, getting to establish their roots through winter.
+One reason to stay active in the garden is that the soil is still warm, and seed germination happens best in warm temperatures.
+Plants get the luxury of growing slow and healthy, getting to establish their roots through winter.

 Good draining soil is critical once the rain starts, so amend all new planting beds with generous amounts of rich compost.

-It’s best to plant flowers now before the weather turns cold, but be sure to also protect pretty petals from late hot spells.
-The most reliable flowers are calendulas, Iceland poppies and violas.
+It’s best to plant flowers now before the weather turns cold, but be sure to protect pretty petals from late hot spells.
+The most reliable flowers are calendulas, Iceland poppies, and violas.

 Lawns (sod or seeds), perennials for spring blooms, and most hardy shrubs and fruit trees can be planted now.
 Resist the urge to plant frost-tender tropicals.